Gamify-IT/docs/adr/chengs-time-in-project.md

 - cheng is a very nice guy

 ## Contra Chosen Solution
-- cheng soesn't have time for this shit
+- cheng doesn't have time for this shit